Here are three ways to convert DOCX to PDF in Python:

 Output

-Conversion time for comparison for different approaches
+Conversion time for comparison of different approaches

 The conversion time for each method is mentioned in the following image:

-We used the “time” module to check the processing time for each method and I created a table based on my observation:
+We used the “time” module to check the processing time for each method, and I created a table based on my observation:

 - The fastest method is “python-docx and reportlab”